Somainer/lisa-lang/README.md

 Also, there are some examples in `src/test/lisa/`

 If you are using `VSCode`, I hope you will be happy with vscode-scheme and Bracket Pair Colorizer.
+Also, here is a VSCode extension [lisa-vscode](https://github.com/Somainer/lisa-vscode) available.
+This extension brings in Syntax Highlight and Markdown code block support for Lisa.

 ## Awesome!
 How can I use it in production?